tenkeyless/keras_site/content/korean/docs/examples/vision/cutmix/_index.md

 **Note**: we are combining two images to create a single one.

-## Visualize the new dataset after applying the CutMix augmentation
+## Visualize the new dataset after applying the CutMix augmentation {#visualize-the-new-dataset-after-applying-the-cutmix-augmentation}

 ```python
 # Create the new dataset using our `cutmix` utility